Moldova

 • A transfer pricing form, generically named 'information on related-party transactions', due by the 25th day of the third month following the end of the tax period.

-• A transfer pricing file (due dates depend on the type of taxpayer, as further established by the secondary legislation).
+• A transfer pricing file (due within 6 months after the end of the tax period).

 Penalties